JunYang-tes/agents-parter.nvim/README.md

 >**NOTE**
 >
->If you want to use the current Neovim instance when editing diffs, please install this: [Gemini fork](https://github.com/JunYang-tes/gemini-cli.nvim) ([npm](https://www.npmjs.com/package/gemini-cli-neovim)) instead of official [Google Gemini CLI](https://github.com/google/gemini-cli)
+>It is recommended to use this plugin along with [neovim-gemini-companion](https://github.com/JunYang-tes/neovim-gemini-companion).
 >```bash
->bun i -g gemini-cli-neovim
+>bun i -g neovim-gemini-companion
 >```
 >If you are using npm
 >```bash
->npm i -g gemini-cli-neovim
+>npm i -g neovim-gemini-companion
 ># Installing globally with npm may require root privileges.
->sudo npm i -g gemini-cli-neovim
+>sudo npm i -g neovim-gemini-companion
 >```

-**It is recommended to use gemini-cli-neovim, as it integrates better with Neovim.**

 # gemini.nvim